GrapesJS/grapesjs/docs/modules/Assets.md

 ## Programmatic usage

-If you need to manage your assets programmatically you have to use its [APIs][API-Asset-Manager]
+If you need to manage your assets programmatically you have to use its [APIs][/api/assets.html]

 ```js
 // Get the Asset Manager module first